LuxMiranda/herms/README.md

         -c|--convert CONV_UNIT                         view the recipe converted to imperial or metric E.g., 'herms view 2 -c imperial'
 ```

+#### Configuring Herm's and managing recipe files

+Herm's stores its recipes file, ``recipes.herms``,  and configuration file, ``config.hs``, in the same directory.
+Herm's keeps track of its location!
+Run ``herms datadir`` to see the full directory path.

+``config.hs`` is a pseudo-Haskell-source-code file with several options for configuring the behaviour of Herm's.
+It currently supports the following options:

+- `defaultUnit` : The default unit system to show recipes in.
+Options: `Imperial`, `Metric`, `None`.
+Setting to `None` will simply show recipes in whatever unit system they're stored in.
+- `defaultServingSize` : Default serving size to calculate when showing recipes.
+Can be any non-negative integer; set to `0` for no default.
+This can be useful when you're always cooking for the same number of people!
+- `recipesFile` : The recipes file and relative location.
+Make sure the file already exists by running `touch FILENAME` before running Herm's or it will throw a fit.
+This option currently supports relative location, as well; if your data directory is `~/herms/data`, for example, and you want a recipe file in your home directoy called `~/GrandmasHugeCookbook.herms`, set this option to `"../../GrandmasHugeCookbook.herms"`.

+---

 In honor of Logan, Utah's greatest Breakfast & Brunch.